Seiyaroo/05-ciphers/README.md

 prevent the program from crashing when users enter bad input and print out helpful error messages instead.

-Use inheritance to implement a base `Cipher` class then have other cipher classes extend from there.
+Use inheritance to implement a base `ciphers.Cipher` class then have other cipher classes extend from there.

 ## Requirements